Barbell Deadlift | Technique, Tutorial, Benefits

 How to modify the deadlift

 Methods of modifying the deadlift include applying chains or resistance bands to the bar.
 These modifiers serve to increase the load at the point of peak contraction.
-There is also the option of including a plyometric jump at the end of the upwards phase of the movement – but I would only ever advise this when using low resistance.
+There is also the option of including a plyometric jump at the end of the upwards phase of the movement – but I would only ever advise this when using low resistance and a hex bar.

 Barbell deadlift dos and don’ts